Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 80% leaking and 20% hacking, The Fifth Estate is a biographical thriller about WikiLeaks, from the perspective of one of its collaborators, Daniel Domscheit-Berg (interpreted here by Daniel Brühl).
 Benedict Cumberbatch plays Julian Assange and of course, the whole movie revolves around his interpretation.

 Locating The Fifth Estate's intentionality is as complex as the relationship between Cumberbatch and Assange.
 Assange asked Cumberbatch not to be part of this project, but Cumberbatch ignored him.
 Both have a friendly relationship, with Cumberbatch even supporting and thanking the existence of Wikileaks.
-And although it seems that Assange has deep respect for the actor, he hasn't stopped qualifying the film as "massive propaganda attack."
+And although it seems that Assange has a deep respect for the actor, he hasn't stopped qualifying the film as a "massive propaganda attack."

 Regardless, it's a look at the creation of WikiLeaks and therefore, a must on this list.

 Ignore the fact that this movie was a box office failure.
 Blackhat is a serious hacking action/thriller with the seal of quality of Michael Mann.